CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/wpilib-integration/index.rst

 WPILib Integration
 ==================

-Phoenix Pro API used as part of `WPILib robot projects <https://docs.wpilib.org>`__ provides implementations of common WPILib interfaces that FRC teams use.
+Phoenix 6 API used as part of `WPILib robot projects <https://docs.wpilib.org>`__ provides implementations of common WPILib interfaces that FRC teams use.

 .. toctree::